GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 That wasn’t chicken.
+> 🥠 He who laughs at himself never runs out of things to laugh at.

 ### Where you can find me